50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 There are a ton of CAPTCHA-solving companies and services all over the internet.
 Most of them use a per-X-CAPTCHA-solved fee structure, meaning you pay some amount of money for 100 or 1,000 tests solved.

-These companies work through implementing their API, which forwards them CAPTCHAs each time you receive one when scraping.
+These companies work through implementing their API, which forwards them CAPTCHAs each time you receive one when doing web scraping.
 For smaller projects, the costs can be relatively small but may become unsustainable for larger ventures.

-If you decide to use such a service, make sure to optimize your scraping strategy to minimize the likelihood of getting a CAPTCHA.
+If you decide to use such a service, make sure to optimize your web scraping strategy to minimize the likelihood of getting a CAPTCHA.
 It’ll greatly reduce the amount of money you have to spend in the long run.

 4. Manually Solve CAPTCHAs